tr1ckydev/webview-bun/README.md

 bun run examples/basic.ts
 ```

+For more examples, browse the `examples` folder of this repository.

 ## Credits

-This repository is a direct port of [webview_deno](https://github.com/webview/webview_deno) by [@eliassjogreen](https://github.com/eliassjogreen) with various changes to work with the bun runtime.
+This repository is a port of [webview_deno](https://github.com/webview/webview_deno) with various changes to work with the bun runtime and new windows build script to compile the latest webview.